When I died they washed me out of the turret with a hose

 Pro patria mori.

-I had been flirting with the idea of falling for Pete Buttigieg like many other Democrats have already but it seems the brief little window of enthusiasm he was afforded has already been closed.
-Someone just showed me this tweet of his from October 2017 which would have been the day after a man in Las Vegas killed fifty eight people and caused over eight hundred more to be injured in the shooting or the ensuing panic.
+Someone just showed me this tweet of Pete Buttigieg’s from October 2017 which would have been the day after a man in Las Vegas killed fifty eight people and caused over eight hundred more to be injured in the shooting or the ensuing panic.

 At the time he was rightfully pilloried for such an obtuse statement seeming to suggest that assault rifles are only meant to be employed for the killing of foreigners by Americans not Americans by Americans.
 I’m not sure I can enthusiastically support someone who had such a blindspot as recently as two years ago.